-The University of Technology has always recognised the importance of the teaching of foreign languages, including technical language.
-The language centres of the various faculties were combined into the Institute for Languages in 1970.
-As its responsibilities expanded, the institute assumed a new name: The Institute of Modern Languages.
+The University of Technology and Economics has always recognised the importance of the teaching of foreign languages, including technical language.
+The Bme Centre for Modern Languages of the various faculties were combined into the Institute of Modern Languages in 1970.
+As its responsibilities expanded, the institute assumed a new name: BME Centre for Modern Languages.
 Today the centre is an independent organizational unit within the Faculty of Economic and Social Sciences with 58 lecturers and language teachers and 23 administrative staff working full-time at the Centre, along with 40 freelance language lecturers and hundreds of accredited examiners who support its language testing work.
 The Centre’s task is to develop the students’ written and oral communication skills in foreign languages.
 Its objective is to provide them with language skills that, along with the knowledge of their profession, will enable them to keep pace with the latest developments of the rapidly changing scientific world throughout their studies, and later to participate in international scientific life.

 Our Centre maintains active professional relationships with numerous foreign institutions, including Lessius Hogeschool Antwerpen, ISIT Institut Catholique de Paris, Haute Ecole Leonardo de Vinci – Institut Libre Marie Haps Brussels, INSA de Rennes, Scuola Superiore per Mediatori Linguistici di Milano, Universidad Politécnica de Madrid, Universidad de Valladolid, Universitate Regensburg, Spokane Falls Community College and Université de Strasbourg ITI-RI.

-The Language Examination Centre of BME Institute of Modern Languages has been an accredited language examination centre since 2000.
-The centre’s general bilingual exam system in English, French, Dutch, German, Italian, Russian and Spanish was also accredited by NYAT at this time.
+The BME Centre for Modern Languages has been an accredited language examination centre since 2000.
+The centre’s general bilingual exam system in English, French, German, Italian and Spanish was also accredited by NYAT at this time.
 Within the ‘LSP for Engineering’ exam system, the monolingual Hungarian as a foreign language exam was accredited in 2001, then its bilingual English, French, German and Russian exams followed in 2002.
 The centre also developed ‘LSP for Economics’ within its LSP exam system and gained accreditation for English exams in 2004, and for French and German in 2006.
 Today BME exams can be taken in almost 40 locations, providing nationwide coverage.
 On average the number of candidates taking BME language examinations is over 10,000 a year.
 In 2013 the BME’s general monolingual examination system was accredited in English, French, German, Italian, and Spanish.